-Warning Adding of a new language should not be done in a live production system.
-The new language should be added off hours when no users are logged into the system.
+Warning Do Not add a new language to a live production system.
+Add the new language during off hours when no users are logged into the system.

 - 1. Log into Aras Innovator as an administrator. - 2.
-From the TOC, select Administration --> Localizations-> Languages. - 3.
-From the main toolbar, click Create a New Item.
+From the TOC, select Administration --> Localization-> Languages.
+The following menu appears:

+3. Click Create New Language.
+The following screen appears.